 He explains: "We spend our whole lives in one body and yet most of us have practically no idea how it works and what goes on inside it.
 The idea of the book is simply to try to understand the extraordinary contraption that is us."

 The Secret of the Highly Creative Thinker: How to Make Connections Others Don't by Dorte Nielsen and Sarah Thurber

 Do you know those people who are fantastic at coming up with new ideas?
 They're good at seeing connections, too.
 That's according to a new book by Dorte Nielsen and Sarah Thurber that considers whether teaching people to see those connections could help them to be more creative.
 In The Secret of the Highly Creative Thinker: How to Make Connections Others Don't, the pair aim to dispel the myth that creative talent is "something possessed by a gifted minority".
 They uncover the secrets behind highly creative people and walk you through some techniques to help you improve.

 Women in Design: From Aino Aalto to Eva Zeisel by Charlotte Fiell and Clementine Fiell

-Out this month is Women in Design, a beautifully produced book which uncovers an alternative female history of design written by the mother-daughter writing team, Charlotte and Clementine Fiell.
+Out this month is Women in Design, a beautifully produced book that uncovers an alternative female history of design written by the mother-daughter writing team, Charlotte and Clementine Fiell.
 Together, they celebrate the women designers who have made an immense contribution to our shared material culture and built environment, including the pioneers who have achieved global recognition along with those not so well known but equally influential to the history of design.